Racial Equity in the Library, Part One: Where to Start?

 "Learn about your community—both the data and individual patrons," says Sandra Hughes-Hassell, Ph.D., a professor and coordinator of the School Library Media Program in the School of Information and Library Science at the University of North Carolina at Chapel Hill.
 "Listen to your patrons—especially those that are from a different racial or ethnic group than yourself.
 Seek out their input.
 All advisory boards, leadership teams, etc. should fully represent your community."

 Having this dialogue is important with your library colleagues as well as with the community.
-Thrive Washington is an organization committed to closing the opportunity gap for kids in Washington State.
-They have excellent resources aimed at holding conversations about racial equity.
+Thrive Washington was an organization committed to closing the opportunity gap for kids in Washington State.
 To put this work into practice they suggest to:

 - Be curious about your community and work to understand your role in it